brettz9/asyouwish/README.md

 languages to innovate with user interfaces, while accessing the trickier and lower level plumbing handled by the browsers.

+3. Last but not least, a Git-accessible client-side web-based IDE...
+(Firefox can execute files and processes, so if nothing else, some kind of command-line interface).

 Name
 ====
 The name dervies from what it allows (so users and developers can have convenience in apps not